 PFAS (PFOS & PFOA)

-In February 2021, Jersey Water completed a project to extend the drinking water network to the area in St Peter, north of the airport, where in 2018 PFAS was identified in boreholes supplying private water supplies.
 The scheme was fully funded by Jersey Water, and a total of 1442 meters of new main was laid, enabling 45 properties previously on borehole water to access safe high quality mains drinking water.